 The holistic approach starts at plant cultivation.

 Where and in what environment is the plant to be grown?
-How are the region's energy and the cosmic force field obtained?
-How will the plants be affected?
+How are the region’s energy and the cosmic force field obtained?
+How will this affect the plants?
 Will they be harvested in harmony with the rhythm of the planet?
-Are they grown in fertile soil, meaning soil that contains earthworms, balanced minerals and trace elements, oxygen and nitrogen?
-Is organic compost used?
+Do they grow in fertile soil, meaning soil that contains earthworms, balanced minerals and trace elements, oxygen and nitrogen?
+Do they use organic compost?

 Cultivation in a mixed culture is tried and tested and enables the exchange of energy and nutrients with the organic environment.
 This creates a microcosm, a healthy environment for the plants, where they can develop highly effective defenses.

 Low pay and exploitation generate frustration and thus negative energy.

 It is also crucial that local farmers work in nature with knowledge and skill, and above all with love for their plants.
 Low pay and exploitation generate frustration and thus negative energy.
 This energy can be absorbed by the plants and in turn passed on to us.
 In order to really live and implement the holistic approach, a close, trustful exchange with partners in the local cultivation region is absolutely imperative.

 It goes without saying that the equipment required for harvesting and processing is also used considerately.
 Only this way will the active ingredients survive along with the life force of the plant.